6 Philadelphia police officers shot; suspect surrenders after active shooter incident

 President Donald Trump has been briefed on the shooting in Philadelphia and continues to monitor the situation.

-""Frances and I are deeply troubled by another mass shooting in our commonwealth.
-Our thoughts are with the injured officers and their families, the Philadelphia Police Department, the medical staff treating the officers, and all those effected by this dangerous event, including the residents of these neighborhoods," said Pennsylvania Governor Tom Wolf in a statement.
+"Frances and I are deeply troubled by another mass shooting in our commonwealth.
+Our thoughts are with the injured officers and their families, the Philadelphia Police Department, the medical staff treating the officers, and all those (affected) by this dangerous event, including the residents of these neighborhoods," said Pennsylvania Governor Tom Wolf in a statement.

 Stay with Action News as we continue to follow this developing story.